About Shoreditch

 Rich Mix

-This not-for-profit community arts hub is buzzing with live music, film screenings and art shows.
+Rich Mix is a not-for-profit community arts hub that's buzzing with live music, film screenings and art shows.
 This trendy venue offers a three-screen cinema, live music stage, theatre and a creative hub for events of up to 350.

 Restaurants